tresabhi/tresabhi.github.io/src/content/kitscore.md

 \end{align*}
 $$

-## Shipping Data
+> [!TIP]

-Once you have your weights, you can safely discard the $R^2$ corelation matrix and all rows of the polynomial matrix but the once that corelate $b_0$ to the rest of the statistics.
+> Once you have your weights, you can safely discard the $R^2$ corelation matrix and all rows of the polynomial matrix but the once that corelate $b_0$ to the rest of the statistics.
 The one remaining row of coefficient and the weights is all the data you need to calculate KitScore.

 $$
 A = \frac{